jingyaogong/minimind/README_en.md

 </div>

-* This open-source project aims to train MiniMind, an ultra-small language model with about 64M parameters, entirely from scratch with only about RMB 3 in cost and 2 hours of training time.
+* This open-source project aims to train MiniMind, an ultra-small language model with about 64M parameters, entirely from scratch with only about RMB 3 in cost and about 2 hours of training time.
 * The MiniMind series is intentionally lightweight.
-The smallest model on the main branch is about $\frac{1}{2700}$ the size of GPT-3, making full training and reproduction feasible even on ordinary personal GPUs.
+The smallest model on the main branch is about $\frac{1}{2700}$ the size of GPT-3, making full training and reproduction realistic even on ordinary personal GPUs.
 * The project provides a minimalist model architecture and an end-to-end LLM training pipeline, covering MoE, data cleaning, pretraining, Supervised Fine-Tuning (SFT), LoRA, RLHF (DPO), RLAIF (PPO / GRPO / CISPO), Tool Use, Agentic RL, Adaptive Thinking, and Model Distillation.
 * MiniMind has also been extended to a vision model [MiniMind-V](https://github.com/jingyaogong/minimind-v), a multimodal Omni model [MiniMind-O](https://github.com/jingyaogong/minimind-o), a diffusion language model (MiniMind-dLM), and a linear attention model (MiniMind-Linear).
 See [Discussion](https://github.com/jingyaogong/minimind/discussions) for details.
 * All core algorithms are implemented directly in native PyTorch, without relying on high-level abstractions from third-party libraries.